-4.7 The current method for calculating the depreciation allowance of existing assets overcompensates regulated suppliers for any existing assets that become fully depreciated during the regulatory period.
+- 4.11 The current method for calculating the depreciation allowance of existing assets overcompensates regulated suppliers for any existing assets that become fully depreciated during the regulatory period. - 4.12 The current method for calculating the depreciation of all existing assets is set out in clause 4.2.2(2)(a) of the EDB, GDB, and GTB IMs.

-- 4.8 The current method for calculating the depreciation of all existing assets is set out in clause 4.2.2(2)(a) of the EDB, GDB, and GTB IMs. - 4.8.1 This method simply assumes the remaining life of the total asset base is the weighted average life of the total assets as at the base year.
+- 4.12.1 This method simply assumes the remaining life of the total asset base is the weighted average life of the total assets as at the base year.

-Depreciation is calculated by simply rolling the base year remaining life forward by one year for each year of the forecast period without regard to predictable future changes that will alter the remaining life (e.g., that some assets are about to become fully depreciated). - 4.8.2 While this approach is straightforward, it continues to compensate regulated suppliers, and consumers continue to pay, for the annual depreciation of any assets that become fully depreciated during the DPP period. - 4.9 We are only concerned with this issue in relation to depreciation for existing assets.
-For additional assets (those added during the DPP period), any variance between forecast depreciation and actual depreciation is washed up in a future period. - 4.10 The proposed change is intended to require regulated suppliers to 'forecast' the value of depreciation for each individual existing asset for each of the disclosure years in the DPP period, which is then used as the forecast for each disclosure year.
-The specific calculation, asset by asset, of future depreciation will avoid the overstatement of future depreciation that occurs with the current method. - 4.11 This proposal better promotes the Part 4 purpose as it seeks to limit suppliers' ability to extract excessive profits.
+Depreciation is calculated by simply rolling the base year remaining life forward by one year for each year of the forecast period without regard to predictable future changes that will alter the remaining life (e.g., that some assets are about to become fully depreciated). - 4.12.2 While this approach is straightforward, it continues to compensate regulated suppliers, and consumers continue to pay, for the annual depreciation of any assets that become fully depreciated during the DPP period. - 4.13 We were only concerned with this issue in relation to depreciation for existing assets.
+For additional assets (those added during the DPP period), any variance between forecast depreciation and actual depreciation is washed up in a future period. - 4.14 Our draft decision was intended to require regulated suppliers to 'forecast' the value of depreciation for each individual existing asset for each of the disclosure years in the DPP period, which is then used as the forecast for each disclosure year.
+The specific calculation, asset by asset, of future depreciation will avoid the overstatement of future depreciation that occurs with the current method. - 4.15 We considered that this better promotes the Part 4 purpose as it seeks to limit suppliers' ability to extract excessive profits.
 The current depreciation method for existing assets allows for excessive compensation through the DPP depreciation allowance whenever some assets become fully depreciated during the DPP period.
-This proposal limits the size and likelihood of any overcompensation through the depreciation allowance.
+This change limits any overcompensation through the depreciation allowance.